Spring Gardening Guide: What You Need To Know | Weather.com

 Atmosphere by The Weather Channel curates products and services for all seasons.
 If you buy something from one of our links, we may earn a commission.

-Winter’s grip has begun to loosen, and as the temperatures gradually rise and severe storms wane, gardeners everywhere are beginning to feel that familiar stirring of excitement.
-April timeshifts now mean longer days, and increasing temperatures will warm the soil, announcing with great pleasure: gardening season is here.
+Winter’s grip has begun to loosen, and when the temperatures gradually rise and severe storms wane, gardeners everywhere will begin to feel that familiar stirring of excitement.
+The March time changes now mean longer days, and increasing temperatures will warm the soil while announcing, "Gardening season is here."

-So whether you're a first-timer with enthusiasm and empty soil, or a seasoned gardener with decades of harvests behind you, April's more moderate temperatures create the ideal conditions to plan and prepare for the growing season ahead.
+So whether you're a first-timer with enthusiasm and empty soil, or a seasoned gardener with decades of harvests behind you, the more moderate temperatures in spring create the ideal conditions to plan and prepare for the growing season ahead.

-In the guide below, we outline some important tips when creating your own week-by-week gardening calendar, how to get your soil ready for planting season, understanding hardiness zones and some useful products to help get you started.
+In the guide below, we outline some important tips when creating your own week-by-week gardening calendar, getting your soil ready for planting season, understanding hardiness zones and more.

 Getting Your Garden Started

-What makes April's temperatures particularly special is their Goldilocks quality—not too cold, not too hot, but just right for a remarkable diversity of plants.
+What makes spring (especially starting in April) temperatures particularly special is their Goldilocks quality: not too cold, not too hot, but just right for a diversity of plants.
 Here are a few things to keep in mind as you get your garden started.

 Soil temperatures